ieee-umich/ieee-website/README.md

 - Just in case...
 `jekyll build` or `bundle exec jekyll build` to rebuild.
-This is probably rare, but if you edit certain files like [_config.yml](_config.yml) that does not get reloaded by simply serving, then you need to restart the server process.
+This is probably rare, but if you edit certain files like [_config.yml](_config.yml) that do not get reloaded by simply serving, then you need to restart the server process.

 ## Note